Skip to main content

 MODERNE_AGENT_ORGANIZATION_SERVICE_UPDATEINTERVALSECONDS

-1. Copy the devcenter.json file from your Organization Service and put it somewhere where your Agent can access.
+1. Copy the devcenter.json file from your Organization service and put it somewhere where your Agent can access.
+This could mean putting this file on the same file system that Agent has access to – or it could mean putting it behind an unauthenticated HTTP/S endpoint.

-2. Follow the organizational hierarchy configuration instructions to generate a repos.csv.
-Alternatively, if your Organization Service already uses a repos.csv, you may copy that file directly and put it somewhere where your Agent can access.
+2. Follow our guide for creating a repos.csv file.
+Alternatively, if your Organization service already uses a repos.csv, you may copy that file directly and put it somewhere where your Agent can access (either by putting it on a file system the agent has access to or by putting the file behind an unauthenticated HTTP/S endpoint that the agent can call).

 Environment Variables: